nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 The `UiManager` component,
 * displays messages in the *CLI*.
-* provides the individual Ui classes with the utilities to obtain user input specific to their needs.
+* provides the Ui classes of the respective features with the utilities to obtain user input specific to their needs.

 ### 2.3.
 Parser Component
 ![img.png](images/ParserComponent.png)